About the Leaders Association

 4-H Leaders’ Association Executive Board

-- The 4-H Leaders’ Board is made up of elected leaders.
+- The 4-H Leaders’ Board is made up of elected volunteer leaders.

 - Responsible for program development and direction in Dodge County 4-H, coordinating fundraising, developing an annual budget and all financial transactions.